Takhmina175/Ruby-Telegram-Bot/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 ![](https://img.shields.io/badge/Ruby-red)

-I have built a Telegram-bot for sending quotes, jokes, and sarcasm that shows the programmer's life in a humoristic way.
+I have built a Telegram-bot for sending quotes and jokes that shows the programmer's life in a humoristic way.

 ## Built with
 * Ruby